totara/Totara-test-scripts/README.txt

 codecheck - command line version of moodle's code sniffer module with some
             totara additions
-resetdb - do a fresh install based on the current code wwwroot - looks up the directory tree to find a moodle/totara "code"
+wwwroot - looks up the directory tree to find a moodle/totara "code"
           folder, returning the path
 version - uses wwwroot to find the version.php file then parses out version